Skip to main content

 Amateur licensing management Implementation activities related to transition to amateur class-licensing arrangements Ongoing

-Spectrum Band planning 1.5 GHz release an outcomes paper and begin implementation Q4
+Spectrum Band planning 1.5 GHz release an outcomes paper and begin implementation Update delayed to next reporting period

-1.9 GHz formalise arrangements for rail services Q2
+1.9 GHz formalise arrangements for rail services Q4

-Finalise changes to the low interference potential devices (LIPD) class licence to include arrangements for radio local area network (RLAN)s in 6425–6585 MHz Q1
+Finalise changes to the low interference potential devices (LIPD) class licence to include arrangements for radio local area network (RLAN)s in 6425–6585 MHz Complete – Q1

-Consult on apparatus licensed wireless broadband (WBB) arrangements in 6585–7100 MHz outside defined population areas Continue to monitor international developments that would support the establishment of a WBB equipment in the range 6585–7100 MHz Q4
+Consult on apparatus licensed wireless broadband (WBB) arrangements in 6585–7100 MHz outside defined population areas Continue to monitor international developments that would support the establishment of a WBB equipment in the range 6585–7100 MHz Update delayed to next reporting period

 Satellite planning Continue to engage internationally to coordinate, develop and implement measures to enhance spectrum use for satellite communications and space research services Ongoing for satellite filings

-International engagement Management and attendance of Australian participation at ITU-R Study Groups, APT Wireless Group and APT World Radiocommunication Conference Preparatory Group meetings Ongoing
+International engagement Management of Australian involvement at ITU-R Study Groups and the APT Wireless Group, and contribution to Australian ITU World Radiocommunication Conference preparations Ongoing

 International engagement activities including: